 Managing test volume and test automation maintenance

 Fortunately, there are a few ways mabl can accelerate testing.
-First, the app creates a training environment that treats each test like a brand new browser - meaning you no longer need to worry about clearing lingering cookies left over from a previous session.
-This reduces the times needed to simply set up a test, as well saves time wasted by tests impacted by outdated browser environments.
+First, the app creates a training environment that treats each test like a brand new browser, meaning you no longer need to worry about clearing cookies left over from a previous session.
+This reduces the times needed to set up a test, and saves time wasted by tests impacted by outdated browser environments.

-As you bring more team members into testing, either as new quality engineering team members, developers, or product owners, reusable components have proven to be valuable learning tools to ensure everyone is up-to-speed on testing strategy, and has access to the information needed to create automated tests without coding or testing experience.
+As you bring more team members into testing, either as new quality engineering team members, developers, or product owners, reusable components have proven to be a valuable learning tool to ensure everyone is up to speed on your software testing strategy, and has access to the information needed to create automated tests without coding or testing experience.

 Unified data-driven testing

-As a greater number of automated tests are completed in your mabl trial, the next phase involves navigating mabl’s features that inform and drive a data-driven strategy.
+As a greater number of automated tests are completed in your mabl trial, the next phase involves navigating mabl’s features that inform a data-driven software testing strategy.
 To get started, add data-driven variables to your tests by selecting the variable button, click Create, and select to set the value of the variable from a data source, which will be the associated DataTable.

 DataTables define multiple datasets for data-driven testing.
 Each DataTable defines scenarios that each set variables to be fed into each test run.
 For example, variables could include account levels, such as a standard user, administrator, or external user.
 Each account type needs to be tested across multiple browsers, such as Chrome, Safari, and Firefox.
 By organizing a test for a user login flow for each account type across the three major browsers in a DataTable, you’re able to optimize your test automation efforts.
 The DataTable gives you the ability to control the data being used for testing while also being able to scale testing to meet the unique needs of your team.

-Most importantly for trial users, data-driven testing with DataTables enables a highly customizable experience with very little time and effort, giving you the ability to focus on how mabl can adapt to your testing needs, rather than guessing what a test automation strategy would look like based on a preset or clunky demo.
+Most importantly for trial users, data-driven testing with DataTables enables a highly customizable experience with very little time and effort, giving you the ability to focus on how mabl can adapt to your testing needs, rather than guessing what a test automation strategy would look like based on a limited demo.

 As a trial user, you have access to every resource available to the Friends of mabl community, including new features like API testing and mobile web testing.
 You also have access to our Customer Support team with any questions or concerns you may have, especially when it comes to customizing your trial experience.
 Our team understands that any change, even if positive change, can be a challenge when something as critical as quality engineering is involved.
 In the end, mabl is designed to meet your needs as a quality leader and the trial is your opportunity to see for yourself how it works.

 Ready to get started?
-Register for mabl's fourteen day today!
+Register for mabl's 14 day free trial today!